gernest/blue/README.md

 * Works on arbitrary json input.

-# The steps taken when processing the json inpu
+# The steps taken when processing the json input

 ## Flattening
 The json object is flattened to key, value pair.This is important because